lgtm-migrator/fetch/README.md

 ### Combinators

-This package provides some common functions, e.g., `withHeaders` and `asJSON`, to allow you both to modify the request as well as parse the response.
+This package provides some common functions, e.g., `withHeaders` and `asJSON`, to allow you both to modify the request and parse the response.
 This request-response pattern is made possible by the `pipe` function provided by `fp-ts`, which mimics the pipe operator in many other languages (or `.` in Haskell).

 These functions, known as `Combinator`s, either change how the request should be built up, or tell the response how it could get parsed.
 Comparing to the middleware solution, this fully utilizes the type system, i.e., where has been modified and what should be expected is now fully reflected in the type signature, without having to dive into the source code and worrying about side effects.

 For example, the following code snippet sets an `Authorization` header, add user's id as a search parameter, and parse the response body into JSON.

 ```ts
 import { request } from '@equt/fetch'